Residual energy in weakly compressible turbulence with a mean guide field: Introduction

-Under incompressibility, the MHD equations can be written in a symmetric form using the Els\"asser variable transformation \citep{elssaser_1950.variables}.
-In this regime, non-linear interactions arise from oppositely traveling Alfv\'en waves (Sect.~\ref{sec:theoretical_consideration_magnetic}).
+Under incompressibility, the MHD equations can be written in a symmetric form using the Elsasser variable transformation \citep{elssaser_1950.variables}.
+In this regime, nonlinear interactions arise from oppositely traveling Alfv\'en waves, $\vec{z}^\pm$ (Sect.~\ref{sec:theoretical_consideration_magnetic}).
 Plasma inhomogeneities, however, break this symmetry.
 In compressible MHD, the properties of \zplus\ and \zminus\ are mixed even for low compressibility levels \citep{magyar_2019.elssaser.compressible.MHD}.
 Even in the weakly compressible regime, the generation of residual energy could be affected by a mixture of compressible and incompressible modes.

-\cite{shi_2025.residual.energy.intermittency} derived that \Eresidual~$\propto k_\perp^{-2}$ in decaying and weakly (sub-sonic) compressible turbulence.
-This scaling is consistent with previous works of incompressible turbulence, but there are significant differences in the simulation setups. \cite{shi_2025.residual.energy.intermittency} simulated expanding boxes, to account for the Solar wind expansion, and did not not continuously drive turbulence.
+\cite{shi_2025.residual.energy.intermittency} derived that \Eresidual~$\propto k_\perp^{-2}$ in decaying and weakly (subsonic) compressible turbulence.
+This scaling is consistent with previous works of incompressible turbulence, but there are significant differences in the simulation setups. \cite{shi_2025.residual.energy.intermittency} simulated expanding boxes to account for the solar wind expansion and did not continuously drive turbulence.
 In contrast, the simulations of \cite{boldyrev_2011.spectral_scalings.solarwind} included continuous driving and a stationary box.

-In \cite{Vogel2011.thesis}, the properties of the residual energy were studied in highly compressible (super-sonic), super-Alfv\'enic, and continuously forced turbulence.
+In \cite{Vogel2011.thesis}, the properties of the residual energy were studied in highly compressible (supersonic), super-Alfv\'enic, and continuously forced turbulence.
 Contrary to Alfv\'enic turbulence simulations, \cite{Vogel2011.thesis} found a positive residual energy and a scaling that varies with the kinetic-to-magnetic energy ratio -- or equally the Alfv\'en ratio (\alfvenratio~$=$~\Ekin/\Emag) -- and the sonic Mach number. \cite{good_2025.pos.residual.energy.shocks} showed that fast-mode shocks can lead to positive residual energy.
-These results reveal major differences in the properties of \Eresidual\ between the incompressible and highly-compressible regimes.
+These results reveal major differences in the properties of \Eresidual\ between the incompressible and highly compressible regimes.